kushagra765/Kinux-Kernel/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+Name: Bug Report
-about: Create a report to help us improve
+About: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''
+Title: ''

 ---